 Bringing cannabis (marijuana) and cannabis products across Canada's borders is a serious criminal offence.
 It will remain a serious criminal offence under the proposed Cannabis Act.
 For more information on the proposed legislation, consult Legalizing and strictly regulating cannabis: the facts.

 The importation of certain goods is restricted or prohibited in Canada.
 To avoid the possibility of penalties, including seizure or prosecution, make sure you have the information you require before attempting to import items into Canada.

 The following are some examples of restricted or prohibited goods:

 - Firearms and weapons: You must declare all weapons and firearms at the CBSA port of entry when you enter Canada.
-Our brochure Importing a Firearm or Weapon Into Canada provides more information on importation requirements.
+Import and Export a Firearm or Weapon into Canada provides more information on importation requirements.

 - Food, plants, animals and related products: All food, plants, animals, and related products must be declared.
 Food can carry disease, such as E. coli.
 Plants and plant products can carry invasive alien species, such as the Asian Long-Horned Beetle.
 Animals and animal products can carry diseases, such as avian influenza and foot-and-mouth disease.
 The Food, Plant and Animal Inspections section of our Web site provides more information on importation requirements.

 - Explosives, fireworks and ammunition: You must have written authorization and import permits to bring explosives, fireworks and certain types of ammunition into Canada.
 For more information, refer to Memorandum D19-6-1 - Administration of the Explosives Act or contact Natural Resources Canada.